 “The number of those crashes decreases as drivers get used to the cameras," he said.
 "And let’s not forget that 50 percent of the fatalities in cases where drivers run red lights are pedestrians, so this is not just protecting the drivers.”

 including at Brandon Town Center Drive and Brandon Boulevard and Bell Shoals Road and Bloomingdale Avenue.
 A shows those two intersections accounted for 30.6 percent of the red-light citations issued by the sheriff’s office between Jan.
 1 2010 and Feb.28 2011.

 Of the six intersections with red-light cameras, Bruce B. Downs Boulevard and Fletcher Avenue was the worst with 9,070 citations or 26.7 percent.
 In total, the sheriff’s office issued 33,966 red-light citations over the same period.
 The tickets cost drivers $158.

 Tampa, St. Petersburg and Oldsmar recently voted to install red-light cameras.
 Temple Terrace already has the cameras in place.

 Cpt.
 Troy Morgan, who oversees the sheriff's office's red-light camera program, has been a staunch supporter of the effort.

-“You can go the sheriff’s office Website and watch the videos of drivers running red lights and judge for yourself," he said.
+“You can go the sheriff’s office Website and watch the and judge for yourself," he said.
 "I think any reasonable person would see the need for the cameras after watching these videos."